samyipsh/tp/docs/DeveloperGuide.md

 #### Implementation

-The find tag mechanism builds on the find name feature and is facilitated by `NameAndTagsContainKeywordsPredicate` which implements `Predicate<Person>` and is created when `FindCommandParser` inputs the userinput keywords into its constructor as a `List<String>`. <br>
+The find tag mechanism builds on the find name feature and is facilitated by `FoundInNameOrTagsPredicate` which implements `Predicate<Person>` and is created when `FindCommandParser` inputs the userinput keywords into its constructor as a `List<String>`. <br>
 It implements the following operation:
-* `NameAndTagsContainKeywordsPredicate#test(Person person)` - tests whether the input `Person` object has a name or tag which matches any of the keywords.
+* `FoundInNameOrTagsPredicate#test(Person person)` - tests whether the input `Person` object has a name or tag which matches any of the keywords.

 The predicate is then used by `Model#updateFilteredPersonList(Predicate<Person>)`  to change the _filtered_ list in the `Model` component exposed as and observed by the UI component as an unmodifiable `ObservableList<Person>` to display to the user.